FanDuel Review – Updated for June 2018

 That being said, FanDuel may not offer MMA, Nascar, or other exotic sports, but for 99% of you they offer the sports you want.
 Not only do they have all of the major sports, but they have an impressively polished product for each.
 Well thought out roster structures, scoring, and rules, and simply the best in-game experience.

 With the announcement that FanDuel will be launching their all-new mobile app prior to the fantasy football season, FanDuel now offers everything that you could possibly look for….

 Their mobile game was already the absolute best way to play daily fantasy sports on your smartphone.
 After having the opportunity to beta test the new app, we can confirm that it will boast many of the features that we have grown to know and love on their mobile website.

-The FanDuel Draft Lobby is the most intuitive in the industry.
+The FanDuel Draft Lobby is the most intuitive in the industry, end of story.
 By placing several different features for sorting in the left hand side of the window, users can quickly sort their games by each feature and quickly get in and out of games.